 This recent news report footage of unfair DUI arrest scenarios as shown, also regularly occurs in every state of the country.
 A wrongful charge happens when it is based upon a police officer’s same false or mistaken observations of DUI, or their predetermined bias of a driver being under the influence.

-When a person gets arrested and wrongly charged with a DUI offense that is unjust, it is quite understandably an overwhelming negative experience to go through to say the least.
+When a person gets arrested and wrongly charged with a DUI offense that is unjust or with no probable cause for a traffic stop, it is quite understandably an overwhelming negative experience to go through to say the least.
 This is especially since most people are aware that the consequences to expect to happen if convicted, are both costly and serious under the new laws.
-We inform you how to challenge and defeat unfair DUI arrest tactics quickly and effectively with legal countermeasures that are specific to beat your own DUI case.
+We inform you how to challenge and defeat unfair DUI arrest tactics quickly and effectively with legal defense countermeasures that are specific to beat your own DUI case.

 Being charged with driving under the influence of alcohol, Marijuana, or other drugs not only places you in a near immediate position where you end up paying high fines and having a suspended license, but will also leave you with having to drive with an expensive ignition interlock device afterwards.
 What many drivers do not realize at first after getting arrested, is that a DUI, DWI charge conviction will also permanently be found on a criminal background search in the future.

 However, there are many times when a driver is experiencing this ordeal unfairly after a wrongful DUI arrest has occurred when there was no reasonable suspicion for the DUI stop.
 In these cases, it is imperative to first have us review the details of what happened with the help of a top DUI lawyer.
 This is because only a qualified specialist attorney is able to find the legal technicalities and loopholes needed to help you get a case dismissed after you have been charged with a false DUI offense.
 We provide this case-specific advice to drivers free online, with no other obligation or office visit required.